Croatia is a civil law country with three primary forms of not-for-profit, nongovernmental organizations (NGOs):

 C. Dissolution

-Upon dissolution of a foundation, its assets are ordinarily distributed in accord with its Letter of Establishment or its governing charter; or, if that is not possible, to another foundation pursuing similar purposes.
+Upon dissolution of a foundation, its assets are ordinarily distributed in accordance with its Letter of Establishment or its governing charter, or, if that is not possible, to another foundation pursuing similar purposes.
 If neither of those distributions is possible, the property is assigned to a generally beneficial or charitable purpose that is similar to the will of the founders of the terminated foundation.
 [Law on Foundations Art.
 27] Nothing in the law prevents a founder from directing the transfer of the property to individuals or for-profit entities.

-In summary, Croatian law does not mandate that the assets of an NGO, upon its dissolution, be distributed to not-for-profit organizations advancing charitable, religious, scientific, literary, or educational purposes, or to a government instrumentality.
+In summary, Croatian law does not mandate that the assets of an NPO, upon its dissolution, be distributed to not-for-profit organizations advancing charitable, religious, scientific, literary, or educational purposes, or to a government instrumentality.

-An association is not restricted to generally beneficial or charitable purposes.
+An association is generally permitted to conduct those activities that advance the purposes set forth in its charter.
+[Law on Associations Art.
+5(1)] Activities that do not advance those purposes may lead to misdemeanor penalties.
+[Law on Associations Art.
+39(1)] An association is not restricted to generally beneficial or charitable purposes.
 It must be formed without the intention of making a profit, but it can engage in for-profit activities so long as the profits are devoted exclusively to advancing purposes set forth in its charter.
 It can attempt to influence legislation, but must not participate in a political campaign for public office.

 A foundation must pursue generally beneficial or charitable purposes.
 It can undertake for-profit activities relating to its property as well as certain fundraising activities.
 It can attempt to influence legislation, but must not participate in a political campaign for public office.